How to Incorporate in NY

 Here at Incfile we always recommend using a proper New York Registered Agent service since they provide several benefits:

-The Registered Agent address is listed in public records on the department of state website.
+- The Registered Agent address is listed in public records on the NY Division of Corporations website.
 If you do not want your own name and New York address to be registered, you should use a Registered Agent service.

 The legal document required to create your new corporation is called the “Certificate of Incorporation.”
 You will need to gather various details for your New York filing with the department of state including: